LayerBoost: Layer-Aware Attention Reduction for Efficient LLMs: Methodology

-However, modifying the attention blocks alters how information is propagated across tokens, potentially disrupting the relational structure learned by the pretrained model.
-In particular, attention distributions encode how tokens interact and aggregate contextual information, which is a critical component in transformers.
-To mitigate this effect, we introduce an additional distillation objective that aligns the internal attention patterns of the student with those of the teacher in the most sensitive layers.
+where $y$ denotes the ground-truth tokens.
+Moreover, since modifying the attention blocks alters how information is propagated across tokens, potentially disrupting the relational structure learned by the base model, we mitigate this effect by introducing an additional distillation objective that aligns the internal attention patterns of the student with those of the teacher in the most sensitive layers.
 Let $A_T^{(l)}$ and $A_S^{(l)}$ denote the attention matrices of the teacher and student at layer $l$.
 Each row of the softmax-normalized attention matrix defines a probability distribution over input tokens, capturing how a token attends to the rest of the sequence.
-To preserve these interaction patterns, we minimize the row-wise Kullback–Leibler divergence between the teacher and student attention distributions:
+To preserve these interaction patterns, we minimize the row-wise Kullback-Leibler divergence between the teacher and student attention distributions:

 where ${L}_s$ denotes the set of layers that retain softmax attention and $n$ is the sequence length.
+The final training objective becomes